 Jason DeRose is the Western Bureau Chief for NPR News, based at NPR West in Culver City.
 He edits news coverage from Member station reporters and freelancers in California, Arizona, Nevada, Utah, New Mexico, Colorado, and Hawaii.
-DeRose also edits coverage of religion, belief, and identity, working closely with correspondent Tom Gjelten and Leila Fadel.
+DeRose also edits coverage of religion, belief, and identity, working closely with correspondents Tom Gjelten and Leila Fadel.

 Prior to this position, DeRose was the supervising editor for NPR's Economic Training Project.
 He worked with local member station reporters as an editor, trainer and mentor to improve business and economic coverage throughout the public radio system.
 Earlier, he worked as an editor on NPR's mid-day news magazine Day to Day; as a reporter and producer at NPR headquarters in Washington, D.C.; and as an editor, host, reporter and producer at member stations in Chicago, Seattle, Minneapolis and Tampa.